Opinion | Chuck Rosenberg: Prosecutors haven't named Trump in court filings — yet. Here's why.

 The statement can be admitted, however, if two things are true.
 First, based on evidence supplied by the government (and evaluated by a judge), Bill can be determined to be an unindicted co-conspirator.
 And second, if Bill’s out-of-court statement was made during the conspiracy and in furtherance of it, it can be admitted at trial, through Jane and against Joe.
 That’s the classic formulation for the admission into evidence of a statement by a co-conspirator.

 The government, therefore, has a legitimate and significant justification in certain instances to identify an unindicted co-conspirator by name — it is foundational to an important hearsay exception and necessary to the admission of evidence at trial.
 And, even if the government chooses — as the guidebook counsels — not to name those unindicted co-conspirators in publicly filed court documents, there are other, more discrete, ways to do it (not necessary to the discussion here).
-These way help defense counsel and the judge understand the theory of the government’s case and can be prepared to oppose it and rule on it, respectively.
+This helps defense counsel and the judge understand the theory of the government’s case so they can be prepared to oppose it and rule on it, respectively.

 The federal prosecutors in the Cohen case followed the guidelines.
 But they also know that one of the rules out there — the one that allows the statements of co-conspirators, including those that are not indicted, to be admitted in court and at trial — may eventually require them to name other members of the conspiracy.
 What you see here are smart prosecutors doing it right.